nathanziarek/late-to-the-party/articles/making-css-borders-work-for-you.md

     "status": "published"
 }}}

-#Making CSS Borders Work for You
+#Making CSS Borders Work for You!

 I can't tell you how many times I've cursed the way borders join in CSS.
 Nice to see someone taking advantage of it to great effect.